-Last Updated on
+Last Updated on July 29, 2022

 But sometimes following the “tourist trail” is just too much.
 Once in a while, you’re searching for something less mainstream, more laidback, easy going and quaint.

 Despite its small size, the sleepy village of Vík on Iceland’s South Coast can check all those boxes without lacking things to do!

-History of Vík
+History of Vik

 Driving into town from Reykjavik (a 2.5hour commute) you’re greeted by a shining church on the hillside overlooking the small town, something akin to a fairytale.

 Interestingly, Vik is the only coastal community in Iceland without a harbor.
 Even so, before the ring road was established in 1939 the town’s only connection was by sea.

 Located in the middle of the Katla UNESCO GLOBAL Geopark Vik is under constant threat from the Katla Volcano lying dormant 600m below the glaciers above town.

-Things To Do in Vik, Iceland
+Amazing & Unique Things to do in Vik, Iceland

 1. Go Horseback Riding

 But better yet, galloping across the black sand beaches of Reynisfjara aboard one of Iceland’s finest for-legged inhabitants makes for a breathtaking adventure!

 Icelanders are proud of their horses & rightfully so.
 Brought to the island more than 1,000 years ago by the Norse settlers they’ve been bred for friendliness & resilience ever since.

-2. Explore The Ice Caves
+2. Explore the Ice Caves

 If being horseback isn’t your thing Vik offers easy access to more than a few of Iceland’s famous glaciers.